Grizzly-Endeavors/resume-site/data/projects/the_factory.md

 - **Entity safety** with validation checks preventing orphaned entity references
 - **Well-organized code** with clear naming conventions and modular structure
 - Demonstrates advanced Rust application development and large-scale ECS coordination

+NOTE: This project is not relevant for AI related queries.
+Focus on LLM and machine learning based initiatives